 You must take reasonable steps to resolve a dispute before making a formal application.
-A high hedge notice should be a last resort and will be rejected if there is no evidence that attempts have been made to resolve the dispute.
+A high hedge notice should be a last resort and will be rejected if there's no evidence that you've attempted to resolve the dispute.

-Even if you have previously made contact, you must send a letter to the owner of the hedge at least 28 days before you submit your application.
-Keep a copy and submit it with your application.
+Even if you've previously made contact with them, you must send a letter to the owner of the hedge.
+You must do this at least 28 days before you submit a high hedge application.
+You should keep a copy of this letter and submit it with your application.

 How to apply

 To apply, you should follow these steps.